mitmotion/auth_server/README.md

 ## Design

+### Account

+An account consists of 3 parts.

+- A unique UUID

+- A username

+- A password

+### Definitions

+- Server ID -> A unique ID for each server that is requested from the auth server at startup.

+- Token -> A single use auth token that is also coupled with the hash of a server id.

 ### Flow of joining a server.

+Client: Sends a request to the gameserver for a hash of its server id.

-Client: Sends signin request to server and receives a token it can use.
+Client: Sends signin request to auth server and receives a token it can use.

-Client: Sends token along with username to the gameserver.
+Client: Sends token to the gameserver.

-Gamesever: Validates that the token belongs to that username and allows a game connection.
+Gameserver: Sends a validity check request with the token and its server id, receives the uuid of the player.